Yashgupta0214/AI-ML-Journey/README.md

 <p> now we are moving to basic maths and its revision i know some maths today i'll do linear algebra</p>
 <p> summary of day3 and day four started machine learning and revised maths</p>
 <p>so, i will be taking 3 days break as i am  going somewhere else for some works till then i have my code here and i'll revise  the topics</p>
+<p>i took a veryy long brake so, ill be writing the code from tommorow</p>